IAN-QHAMAU/gridlock/README.md

 2. **Set up the tables.** In the left sidebar, click **SQL Editor** → **New snippet**.
-Open each of these files from the `supabase/migrations` folder, copy the contents, paste, and click **Run** — in this order:
+Open each of these files from the `supabase/migrations` folder, copy the contents, paste, and click **Run**, in this order:

    ```
    0001_init.sql                       creates the tables
    0002_realtime_and_maintenance.sql   adds live updates and cleanup
    0003_data_api_grants.sql            gives the app permission to use them
    ```

    Each should report success.
 Click **Table Editor** afterwards and you should